 2021 Best Online Colleges for Doctoral Programs

+A doctorate is the highest degree awarded by a graduate school.
+Today, many schools offer online doctoral degrees.
 Our ranking list of the best online doctoral programs represents the universities that have the highest research expenditures and the lowest student-faculty ratios.
 Twenty-four of the 25 schools devote at least $100 million to research each year and every school has a student-to-faculty ratio of 20 or less.
 To be eligible for these rankings, schools must offer at least three fully online doctoral programs that cover at least two subject areas.
 Read more about our methodology to learn how we calculated rankings.

 Best Online Doctoral Program Highlights

 Our 2021 rankings for the best online programs for doctoral degrees were ranked using methodology that focused on five factors: number of full-time faculty members, student-faculty ratio, total research expenditure, percentage of total expenditure dedicated to research, and research expenditure per full-time student.

 A college or university's student-to-faculty ratio reflects the average number of students for every instructor.
 This measurement is usually expressed as a numeric ratio, such as 18:1 or 12:1.
 The lower the first number, the fewer the number of students per teacher.
 Although this ratio is important at every level, it becomes a crucial factor at the doctoral level because Ph.D. candidates need a great deal of personalized attention and support from professors and other faculty members.
 A low ratio also indicates better opportunities for doctoral students to get to know their professors well.
 These relationships can prove to be essential to future networking and job placement.